BTNeandertha1/BTDiablo/README.md

    - Cube with Magic Staff for (?/33) Teleport Charges [Randome Level Required]
 - Added Hratli's Spiritual Herb (2.25M)
    - Ingredient for Repair Mod
-- Added Viper Of The Amulet at Drognan(160k)
+- Added Viper Of The Amulet at Drognan(140k)
-   - Cube with Wand and potion for (?/67) Lower Resistance or Life Tap Wand [Randome Level Required]
+   - Cube with Wand and potion for oskill Lower Resistance or Life Tap Wand [Randome Level Required]
       - Mana Potion = Lower Resistance
 	  - Healing Potion = Life Tap
 - Token of Absolution Sold at Akara